mpv-player/mpv/DOCS/man/options.rst

     accept suffixes such as ``KiB`` and ``MiB``.

 ``--video-backward-overlap=<auto|number>``, ``--audio-backward-overlap=<auto|number>``
-    Number of overlapping packets to use for backward decoding (default: auto).
+    Number of overlapping keyframe ranges to use for backward decoding (default: auto) ("keyframe" to be understood as in the mpv/ffmpeg specific meaning).
     Backward decoding works by forward decoding in small steps.
 Some codecs cannot restart decoding from any packet (even if it's marked as seek point), which becomes noticeable with backward decoding (in theory this is a problem